d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 ```

 ## Geometry of linear transformations
-Through :numref:`chapter_linear_algebra` and the above discussions, we have a solid understanding of the geometry of vectors, lengths, and angles, however there is one important object we have omitted discussing, and that is a geometric understanding of linear transformations represented by matrices.
+Through :numref:`chapter_linear_algebra` and the above discussions, we have a solid understanding of the geometry of vectors, lengths, and angles.
+However there is one important object we have omitted discussing, and that is a geometric understanding of linear transformations represented by matrices.
 Fully internalizing what matrices can do to transform data between two potentially different high dimensional spaces takes significant practice, and is beyond the scope of this appendix.
 However, we can work to build a strong intuition in two dimensions.

-Suppose we have some matrix, say
+Suppose we have some matrix:

 $$
 \mathbf{A} = \begin{bmatrix}